Package insert / product label

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Erythromycin Delayed-release Capsules and other antibacterial drugs, Erythromycin Delayed-release Capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Erythromycin Delayed-release Capsules, USP and other antibacterial drugs, Erythromycin Delayed-release Capsules, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Erythromycin Capsules Description

-Erythromycin Delayed-release Capsules contain enteric coated pellets of erythromycin base for oral administration.
+Erythromycin Delayed-release Capsules, USP contain enteric-coated pellets of erythromycin base for oral administration.

-Each Erythromycin Delayed-release Capsule contains 250 milligrams of erythromycin base.
+Each Erythromycin Delayed-release Capsule, USP contains 250 mg of erythromycin base.

 Cellulosic polymers, citrate ester, D&C Red No. 30, D&C Yellow No. 10, magnesium stearate and povidone.
 The capsule shell contains FD&C Blue No. 1, FD&C Red No. 3, gelatin, and titanium dioxide.